Dai4200/BEACHHACKSLOL/README.md

 Flutter

 # About the project
-Track category - Mental health
+- Track category - Mental health
-Inspiration -
+- Inspiration -
-What it does -
+- What it does -
-How we built it -
+- How we built it -
-Challenges we ran into -
+- Challenges we ran into -
-Accomplishments that we’re proud of -
+- Accomplishments that we’re proud of -
-What we learned -
+- What we learned -

+# Video Demo